mathewthe2/Game2Text/README.md

 - **logimagetype**: file type to save logged images
 - **refresh**: hotkey to execute OCR

+## Image Filter Profiles ##

+You can import and export image filter profiles to improve the accuracy of the OCR result.
+Image filtering controls can be accessed by right clicking on the game/video stream.

 ## Getting Started ##

 Create a venv, then once activated install requirements: